Wandalen/wTesting/doc/version.eng/tutorial/TestRoutineExperimental.md

 - The experimental test routine is not performed unless it explicitly asked.
 - To create an experiment, set the field `experimental` to `true` of the test routine.
 - By default, experiments have no effect on the test report.
-- The experiments are designed to facilitate interaction between the members of a development team when using common code, to clarify implementation details and code behavior.
+- The experiments are designed to facilitate interaction between the members of a development team when using common code to clarify implementation details and code behavior.
 - The experimental test routine is convenient to use for experimenting.

 [Back to content](../README.md#Tutorials)